3IE1/SciComp-2019/Materials/deliverable-instructions.md

 ## Prepare for analyses
 1. Go to https://github.com/jasonbrodeur/EC_Wx_tools.
 Click on 'Clone or Download' and Download the zip file to the /Downloads directory (or another directory that you want to work in) on the computer and unzip it.
+  - ***NOTE:*** If things go wrong in Steps 1, 2, or 3 of this section, you can just find and download the station data files from the [Materials\Data folder](https://github.com/3IE1/SciComp-2019/tree/master/Materials/Data) of this repository.

 2. Follow along with Jay as he reviews the documentation and explains the scripts and functions, and how they work.
   - Jay will explain the advantages that these scripts provide compared to downloading individual months/years worth of data through the Environment Canada [historical data pages](http://climate.weather.gc.ca/climate_data/hourly_data_e.html?hlyRange=1953-01-01%7C2013-06-13&dlyRange=1937-11-01%7C2013-06-13&mlyRange=1937-01-01%7C2013-06-01&StationID=5097&Prov=ON&urlExtension=_e.html&searchType=stnName&optLimit=yearRange&StartYear=1840&EndYear=2019&selRowPerPage=25&Line=0&searchMethod=contains&Month=6&Day=13&txtStationName=Pearson&timeframe=1&Year=2013)